First-Derivative/COOL_Compiler/assignments/pa1/README.md

   - `Unmatched *)` When a comment has not been closed
   - `EOF in comment` When a comment (or inner comment) contains EOF
     - i.e. `(* something`

-Note about lexer: We remove the outer quotes from strings - which is clearly intended in the parser, but in the lexer reference outputs strings still have quotes

 ---